Frequently Asked Questions

 Member organizations understand why they joined EPX.
 They see value in working with builders to make better purchasing decisions that lead to optimal value for their HERS rating dollar and reduced exposure to liability.
 They value the chance to share innovative ideas and best practices about energy efficiency with peers so they can improve their own products and services.
 And through EPX, they have exclusive participation in a business incubator to develop new industry processes and solutions – opening the door to innovative growth and leadership within the energy efficiency sector as a whole.

-Currently, the collaborative comprises 15 EPX members.
+Currently, the collaborative comprises 12 EPX members and 5 Industry Partners.
 EPX members serve most major U.S. markets.

 See a list of our members here!